erkang-xia/react-backend-django/README.md

 Customer Management System

 ## Project Description
-This project is a full-stack web application for managing customers.
-It utilizes the Django framework for the backend and React for the frontend.
-The application enables users to register, authenticate, and manage customers, including listing, creating, updating, and deleting customer records.
+This full-stack web application is designed for managing customer and employee profiles, as well as providing a dictionary service utilizing a third-party API.
+The Django framework is used for the backend and React for the frontend, with Material-UI and Tailwind CSS for styling The application enables users to register, authenticate, and manage customers, including listing, creating, updating, and deleting customer records.

 ### Key Features:
 * User registration and authentication using Django's built-in User model and simple JWT for JSON Web Tokens.